For us, we have many varied capabilities and therefore varied

 chat, or posting to the message

-email and/or phone inquiries.
+emails and/or make phone inquiries.

 Example: Bill requests contact

-information for person Charlie.
+information for Charlie.

 We simply would